Lithium and Kidney Damage – Updated 2/2025

 Bipolar disorder itself was associated with a significant increase in kidney disease in those who don’t get lithium treatment.

-Overall, Dr. Kessing concluded, “The important clinical message is that with initial and regular monitoring of serum creatinine every three-six months and aiming for a serum lithium level of 0.6-0.8 mmol/L there seems to be no or negligible risk of end-stage chronic kidney disease.”
+Overall, Dr. Kessing concluded, “The important clinical message is that with initial and regular monitoring of serum creatinine every three to six months and aiming for a serum lithium level of 0.6-0.8 mmol/L there seems to be no or negligible risk of end-stage chronic kidney disease.”

 Dr. Guy M. Goodwin of the University of Oxford and Warneford Hospital in the U.K., who wrote an accompanying editorial, told Reuters Health by email, “We have clarity on one of the important risks of lithium, but we should not be put off using it.
 Lithium is unique in psychiatry because it has been shown to reduce the risk of suicide in bipolar disorder.
 Since bipolar patients, as a group, have one of the highest rates of suicide, that means it saves lives.
 We need to use it properly, fully aware that it can cause adverse effects, but confident we can usually manage them.”

 That last point is quite important.
-The risk of death by suicide in bipolar disorder is higher than the risk of any kind of kidney disease in this study (3-5% versus 1.5 – 2.5%) and so the overall effect of lithium on mortality would be estimated to be favorable, especially given the evidence that the kidney disease risk was NOT for end stage kidney disease.
+The risk of death by suicide in bipolar disorder is higher than the risk of any kind of kidney disease in this study (3-5% versus 1.5 – 2.5%).
+So the overall effect of lithium on mortality would be estimated to be favorable, especially given the evidence that the kidney disease risk was NOT for end-stage kidney disease.